goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 - Expected values should be 5 or above in at least 80% of the cells, and no cell should have an expected value of less than one.

 Looking at the numbers we have in our table, especially the last assumption might give us something to think about.
-To have a look at the expected values, let's run the test using the `chisq.test` function call:
+To have a look at the expected values, let's run the test using `chisq.test`:

 ```r
 mtcarsdata_chisq <- chisq.test(mtcarsdata_freqs)